Arc'teryx Sabre Pant Review

 Style

 The Sabre pants have a neutral yet refined style.
-They are cut just on the snug side of average, but open up enough to fit easily over ski boots.
+Their cut is perfectly articulated to match our body shapes when we are skiing, and this refined style is evident when our testers zipped past us on the slopes.
+The cut is form-fitting through the thighs, and they open up enough to fit easily over ski boots.
 The zippers are clean and discreet.
 We wish other pants would take style cues from these pants.
-We think these are among best-looking ski pants on the market.
+We think these are among the best-looking ski pants on the market.

 Should You Buy the Arc'teryx Sabre?